Canadian Summer Adventure Promises Swimming with Belugas, Glimpses of Polar Bears and a Dose of Canadian History.

 You cannot drive to Churchill.
-The closest road north ends near Gillam, Manitoba, hundreds of kilometers south of the isolated port town.
+The closest road north ends near Gillam, Manitoba, hundreds of kilometres south of the isolated port town.
 Though a two-hour flight from Winnipeg is convenient, there is nothing like taking the train into Churchill.

-The Winnipeg-Churchill VIA Rail route – called the Hudson Bay Line – covers 1700 kilometers over two days.
+The Winnipeg-Churchill VIA Rail route – called the Hudson Bay Line – covers 1700 kilometres over two days.
 Referred to as the Trans-Siberian Railway of North America, the Hudson Bay Line is one of few in the world that traverses permafrost.

 On the journey, passengers travel the entire length of Manitoba, witnessing incredible landscape change—from the crop-filled farmland in the south, through the lush boreal forest, high on a bridge over the massive Nelson River, arriving on the sub-Arctic tundra in the north.
-Zen out with the passing landscape, gaze at the Northern Lights, or slow down and reconnect with people, whether travelers from around the world or local Indigenous residents.
+Zen out with the passing landscape, gaze at the Northern Lights, or slow down and reconnect with people, whether travellers from around the world or local Indigenous residents.
 There is no wi-fi available on the train, so travellers learn to occupy their time the old-fashioned way.

 For comprehensive information about your northern summer safari in Churchill, visit www.everythingchurchill.com.